cashubtc/nuts/xx.md

 The receiver(s) can spend the proof by providing:
 - The blockhash from mined block
 - A valid preimage for hash inside `scriptSig` field in the mined block with containing the transaction
+- The merkle proof that transaction is on block merkle tree

 ### Sender Pathway (timelocked refund)